Massive ovarian oedema (MOO) is a very rare disease characterised by a tumour-like, usually unilateral, enlargement of the ovary.

 It is almost always unilateral and in ~ 2/3rd of cases involve the right side

-May appear like a hypoechoeic, hypovascular solid ovarian mass like lesion; there is presence of central increased ovarian stroma and there are multiple follicles arranged in the peripheral cortex.
+May appear like a hypoechoic, hypovascular solid ovarian mass like lesion; there is the presence of central increased ovarian stroma, and there are multiple follicles arranged in the peripheral cortex.

 - T1: hypointense